julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 )
 ```

-Then I test several values of K:
+Then several K values can be tested:

 ```python
 results_python = []